-New Study Reveals Stark Picture of Bay Area Poverty Leading Up to COVID-19 Pandemic
+New Study Reveals Stark Poverty in the Bay Area Before Pandemic

 Tipping Point Community and UC Berkeley release Taking Count study; shows 50% of residents unable to pay bills over course of a year, striking disparities by race

 Today, Tipping Point Community and the University of California, Berkeley’s Othering & Belonging Institute released Taking Count, a year-long study on poverty in the Bay Area.
 The results provide a comprehensive look at the scale of economic inequality, racial disparities, and the hardships millions face in the region over the course of a year.
 The study, which was conducted in the months leading up to the outbreak of COVID-19, gives a timely look at the region’s economic challenges when unemployment was low and the economy was strong, shedding light on what’s to come as a result of the pandemic.

 For the first time in the Bay Area, Taking Count calculates the Supplemental Poverty Measure (SPM)—a measure that, unlike the federal poverty line, takes into account the cost of living and value of government benefits.
 By using this standard, it indicates that 17% of Bay Area residents are living in poverty, as opposed to the 10% calculated using the federal poverty line.
 And yet, a far greater percentage make impossible choices between putting food on the table, paying medical bills, or covering rent.